RutikKulkarni/ReferralNetworkHub/README.md

 # ReferralNetworkHub

-Welcome to ReferralNetworkHub - The Open-source platform for connecting professionals and facilitating job referrals within companies.
+Welcome to ReferralNetworkHub - The open-source platform for connecting professionals and facilitating job referrals within companies.

 ## Overview